arpitjainds/Chart-Image-Classification/README.md

 # Chart Image Classification Using Inception Model
 An image classification program that uses Google's Machine Learning library, [Tensorflow](https://www.tensorflow.org/) and a pre-trained Deep Learning Convolutional Neural Network model called Inception.

-This model has been pre-trained for the [ImageNet](http://image-net.org/) Large Visual Recognition Challenge using the data from 2012, and it can differentiate between 1,000 different classes, like Dalmatian, dishwasher etc.
-The program applies Transfer Learning to this existing model and re-trains it to classify a new set of images.

 This repository classifies four image data sets - 2D-line, 2D-Pie, 2D-Bar, 3D-Plots and returns a prediction score denoting the possibility of it being in a particular class.

 <br/>